aciucaru/real-time-chat-react/README.md

-# crud-test-with-auth branch
+# css-styling branch
-This branch was created in order to test the basic CRUD functionality, with authentication.
+This branch was created in order to add CSS styles to the React components and pages.
-It also contains CORS settings so that both backend and frontend can be used from localhost, for testing purposes.

 # React + TypeScript + Vite